makersacademy/student-directory/02_printing_list_students.md

 puts "The Joker"
 puts "Joffrey Baratheon"
 puts "Norman Bates"
-#finally, we print the total
+# finally, we print the total number of students
 print "Overall, we have "
 #it’s important that print() doesn’t add new line characters
 print 11